 - The dials are only visible to you.
 Your students do not see the dials or feedback.

 - Your students can access your materials no matter the accessibility score.

 Have a lot of red dials in your course?
 Don't worry, most of us do.
 Ensuring your instructional materials are accessible to all of your students is a process that takes time.

 - Start by making any new files you create accessible from the start.
 It is easiest and least time consuming to design accessible materials from the outset, rather than retrofitting accessibility after the fact.

 - Tackle materials you have created.
 It is easiest to improve files in their original format, particularly Word and PowerPoint files.

 - PDFs can be challenging.
 Many full text articles and other PDF based materials have a low accessibility score.
-Start with your files in Word and PowerPoint formats, or contact the ATC team to assess strategies and alternatives.
+Start with your files in Word and PowerPoint formats, or contact the ATS team to assess strategies and alternatives.

 - Let us help.
 Our team can teach you techniques for improving file accessibility, assess the materials in your course and help to create an action plan, and in some cases help to fully remediate the materials in your course.

 Accessible instructional materials isn't whether your students can access your files online or in Canvas - it's about content that has been formatted in such a way that it can be used by a variety of users, including users with disabilities who may be using assistive technologies, such as screen readers, screen magnification and text-to-speech software, people using tablets and e-readers, or those who are working from a remote location with a slower Internet connection.

 - Section headers